 how does this remote class work?

-This course features lively, interactive weekly meetings via phone for 8 consecutive Wednesdays (6:30 - 8 PM CST), a dedicated Elephant Rock portal for class resources, one-on-one interaction with and feedback from course instructors, and a private Facebook community page for additional interaction among participants.
+This course features lively, interactive weekly meetings via phone for 6 Wednesdays (no class September 25) (6:30 - 8:30 PM CT), a dedicated Elephant Rock portal for class resources, one-on-one interaction with and feedback from course instructors, and a private Facebook community page for additional interaction among participants.
 Wednesday class times will be used for discussion of assigned readings according to the fragmented themes and devices around which the syllabus is structured.
 Class time will also include structured and thoughtfully facilitated discussion of student work.
-In addition to class sessions, you will receive written feedback from instructors on your work, unconventional writing exercises that lead to unexpected places in the writing, and the chance to breathe new life into your writing while immersing yourself in an open-hearted community that can last long after the course ends.
+In addition to class sessions, you will receive feedback from instructors on your work, unconventional writing exercises that lead to unexpected places in the writing, and the chance to breathe new life into your writing while immersing yourself in an open-hearted community that can last long after the course ends.

 What will writers take away?

 3 micro essays and 2 complete short pieces to polish and/or expand after the class

 Access to engaged mentors and a supportive community of fellow writers

 A deeper understanding of fragmented writing